Olympic champion Cakir faces life ban after second offence

 Cakir was charged on the basis of abnormal blood values from her biological passport.

-Another Turkish athlete, double European 100m hurdles champion Nevin Yanit, also faces a ban after "multiple positive findings in both in-competition and out-of-competition tests," the International Association of Athletics Federations said in a statement.
+Another Turkish athlete, double European 100m hurdles champion Nevin Yanit, also faces a ban after "multiple positive findings in both in-competition and out-of-competition tests," the International Association of Athletics Federations said.

 Both athletes have been charged with anti-doping rule violations by the IAAF and are provisionally suspended.
 Their cases have been referred to the Turkish federation for adjudication and Cakir faces an automatic life ban for a second doping offence.